Zilliqa/Zilliqa/README.md

 * 2 GB RAM
 * A public IP address*

-*In order to join the blockchain network, you will need a publicly accessible IP address.
+*In order to join the testnet, you will need a publicly accessible IP address.
 As Zilliqa does not support UPnP at the moment, you will need to do port forwarding if you are behind a NAT.
 For configuration of port forwarding, please refer to your router/gateway manual.

 ## Dependencies
 To compile and run the Zilliqa codebase, you will need the following dependencies to be installed on your machine: